MarciiTheDev/marcsync-rbx-client/website/docs-marcsync-dev/docs/intro.md

 :::info Note

-Please make sure to, if you test out try out that example, to replace `exampleToken` with the name of your token, like we did in the [Configure the Client](#3-configure-the-client) step.
+Please make sure to, if you try out that example, to replace `exampleToken` with the name of your token, like we did in the [Configure the Client](#3-configure-the-client) step.
 As well as either creating the `activities` collection via `ms:createCollection("activities")` or replacing `activities` with an already existing collection.

 :::